MuseScore: Development

 MuseScore Studio is free and open-source software and is written mainly in C++, with the graphical user interface making use of the cross-platform Qt toolkit.
-Originally founded by Werner Schweer, Nicolas Froment and Thomas Bonte, the project is now headed by Martin Keary (Head of Software) and Vasily Pereverzev (Lead Developer) with a wider community also contributing.
+Originally founded by Werner Schweer, Nicolas Froment and Thomas Bonte, the project is now headed by Bradley Kunda (Product Owner) with a wider community also contributing.
 Google Summer of Code has sponsored students to help develop MuseScore in 2013, 2014 and 2016 to 2021.
 MuseScore Studio's development takes place on GitHub.

 Contributing code to MuseScore Studio requires that contributors sign an online Contributor License Agreement.

 Reception

 MuseScore has accumulated generally favorable reviews since its release from critics, scholars, and educators, who praise its relative ease of use and free availability.

 Online computer magazine PC World gave a rating of 3.5 out of 5 stars to MuseScore 1.3.
 It praised the precise control over the size and spacing of every object, and the abilities to define keyboard shortcuts and drag and drop modifiers, but criticized its mouse methodology as occasionally unintuitive for not fully exploring the potential of drag-and-drop menus.
 Technology news website Softpedia rated it 4.5 out of 5 stars, calling it "well-organized" and "comprehensive".
 It was lauded for its customizability, the ability to upload user sheet music, and import support for many different file formats.

 In its review of the 3.3 release, TopTenReviews gave MuseScore 4.5-stars out of 5, praising its ability to create tablature and percussion sheet music alongside traditional notation, its support for hundreds of instruments, and the abilities it gave users to share music and interact with other users online.

 Reviewing MuseScore 4.0, British magazine Music Teacher welcomed the version's improved engraving, new cloud storage, and focus on accessibility, such as allowing users to export their compositions in braille, an expanded colour scheme, and keyboard navigation.
 It also noted its support for VSTs, including the application's own MuseSounds, which the magazine considered a boon to teachers seeking easier ways to export their scores to audio.